blushell/runtipi-appstore/README.md

 - [Vikunja](https://kolaente.dev/vikunja/) - The open-source, self-hostable to-do app.
 Organize everything, on all platforms.
 - [Wireguard Easy](https://github.com/WeeJeWel/wg-easy) - WireGuard VPN + Web-based Admin UI
 - [WikiJS](https://github.com/requarks/wiki) - A modern and powerful wiki app built on Node.js
+- [Wizarr](https://github.com/Wizarrrr/wizarr) - Wizarr is an advanced user invitation and management system for Jellyfin, Plex, Emby etc.
 - [Your Spotify](https://github.com/Yooooomi/your_spotify) - Self hosted Spotify tracking dashboard
 - [ZeroTier](https://github.com/zerotier/ZeroTierOne) - Easy to use zero configuration VPN.
 - [Zipline](https://github.com/diced/zipline) - A ShareX/file upload server that is easy to use, packed with features, and with an easy setup!